joseph-spada/joseph-spada.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Ph.D. student in economics at the University of Michigan.
+I'm an incoming Ph.D. student in economics at the University of Michigan.
 I am interested in research at the intersection of labor, public, and urban/spatial economics.

-Prior to beginning my Ph.D., I worked as a research analyst at Stanford University on the State and Local Governance Initiative at the Hoover Institution and the Stanford Initiative for Business, Taxation, and Society (STAX) at the Graduate School of Business.
-I also worked as an associate at Keystone Strategy in New York, an economics and strategy consulting firm.
+Prior to beginning my Ph.D., I worked as a research analyst at Stanford University on the [State and Local Governance Initiative](https://www.hoover.org/research-teams/state-and-local-governance-initiative) at the Hoover Institution and the [Stanford Initiative for Business, Taxation, and Society (STAX)](https://stax.stanford.edu) at the Graduate School of Business.
+I also worked as an associate at [Keystone Strategy](https://www.keystone.com) in New York, an economics and strategy consulting firm.

 I received a BA in economics and computer science from Middlebury College in 2022, and an MA in the social sciences (concentration in economics) from the University of Chicago in 2024.